 Think of a supercar that typifies the 1980s.
 Did you think of the Lamborghini Countach?
 It’s pretty likely to be one of the very first to spring to mind, but it wasn’t the only wild supercar that Lamborghini produced at the time.

 It may have been slightly overshadowed by its big brother, but the Jalpa does a pretty fine job of summing up the era too.
-Rocky Balboa had a Jalpa – it can’t get much more eighties than that.
-That is until you remember that Phil Collins drove a white one in Miami Vice, and Rocky Balboa even drove one in one of the fourth film's epic montage scenes…
+It doesn’t get any more 1980s than Phil Collins driving a white Jalpa in Miami Vice.
+Or does it?
+Rocky Balboa cruising in a black example during one of the fourth film's epic montage scenes comes pretty close.

 Despite the add-ons, the Jalpa’s relatively compact dimensions and well-judged proportions mean that it isn’t quite as attention-seeking as the larger Countach – this more subtle styling theme has continued among ‘baby’ Lamborghinis ever since.